All about the contractile uterus

 Chronic symptoms

-It can s'be chronic symptoms such as:
+These may be chronic symptoms such as:

-• Intense fatigue;
+• Intense fatigue ;

 • A stomach that hardens for no good reason, at any time of day;